LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 When you get ``watch.Elapsed``, this gives you a ``TimeSpan`` object that can be used to see how much time has elapsed in the desired units of measurement.

-We're going to forego a complete discussoin of all of the details of ``TimeSpan`` for now but you can observe for yourself that this method, indeed, prints the elapsed time in terms of hours:minutes:seconds:hundredths.
+We're going to forego a complete discussion of all of the details of ``TimeSpan`` for now but you can observe for yourself that this method, indeed, prints the elapsed time in terms of hours:minutes:seconds:hundredths.

 Getting the Code
 ---------------------